Kosmos Energy: Mauritania and Senegal

-Kosmos operates in the Cayar and St. Louis blocks offshore Senegal.
-It holds a 32.51% interest in each of its two exploration licenses.
-In Mauritania, Kosmos holds 28% stakes in four blocks.
 It made a significant gas discovery at its Tortue-1 well in Block C-8, offshore Mauritania, in April 2015.
 The well was drilled to test the Tortue West prospect, forming a part of the Greater Tortue complex.
 Its next discovery offshore came at Kosmos' Marsouin-1 exploration well, later renamed Bir Allah, in the northern part of Block C-8.
 With results from its Ahmeyim-2 appraisal well, Kosmos estimated the Tortue West contains 15 e12cuft of gas, and the Greater Tortue Complex contains more than 20 e12cuft.
 Company officials said this discovery confirmed that the Tortue gas resource, which is also called Ahmeyim, straddles the maritime boundary between Senegal and Mauritania.
-At the end of 2018, Kosmos Energy announced a final investment decision for phase 1 of the Greater Tortue Ahmeyim LNG Project alongside BP.
-In October 2019, Kosmos made a major gas discovery at its Orca-1 exploration well offshore Mauritania.
-The company estimated the total gas available as 50 trillion cubic feet of gas.

 Kosmos and BP have a farm-out agreement over the joint gas discovery in Mauritania and Senegal, as well as future exploration.
 Under the deal, Kosmos focuses on exploration, while BP controls development and production operations.
 The two companies have discovered an estimated 15 e12cuft of gross Pmean gas resource at the Yakaar-1 exploration well.
 At the end of 2018, Kosmos Energy announced a final investment decision for phase 1 of the Greater Tortue Ahmeyim LNG Project alongside BP.

+The Greater Tortue Ahmeyin (GTA) natural gas field is being developed to produce gas from a deepwater system to a midwater floating production storage and offloading (FPSO) vessel.
+The FPSO processes the gas for liquefaction and sends the gas via pipeline to a floating liquefied natural gas (FLNG) facility.
+The FLNG facility is located on the Mauritania and Senegal maritime border.
+As of September 2022, phase 1 of the Greater Tortue Ahmeyim project was expected to begin production in 2023 with an estimated yield of approximately 2.5 million tons annually; a final investment decision had not been reached for phase 2.
+The GTA project will provide global export and provide gas availability for domestic use in Mauritania and Senegal.

-In September 2019, Kosmos Energy confirmed gas resources at the Yakaar-2 appraisal well.
+Kosmos Energy confirmed gas resources at the Yakaar-2 appraisal well offshore Senegal.
+In October 2019, Kosmos made a major gas discovery at its Orca-1 exploration well offshore Mauritania.
+The company estimated the total gas available as 100 trillion cubic feet.

+In October 2019, Kosmos made a major gas discovery at its Orca-1 exploration well offshore Mauritania.
+The company estimated the total gas available offshore Mauritania and Senega as 100 trillion cubic feet of gas.